Probe of Virginia rocket blast begins; space station supplied

 Willis Group Holdings Plc, the broker for the insurance risk, declined to comment.

-Additional reporting by Sagarika Jaisinghani in Bangalore and Mike Stone in New York; Writing by Frank McGurty; Editing by James Dalgleish, Sharon Bernstein and Ken Wills
+Additional reporting by Sagarika Jaisinghani in Bangalore and Mike Stone in New York; Writing by Frank McGurty; Editing by James Dalgleish